At a Glance

-Once the folks at Netflix confirm that a group of VPN users are indeed connecting to their streaming servers via a VPN, the streaming service will block that IP address from accessing the Netflix servers.
+Once the folks at Netflix confirm that a group of VPN users are indeed connecting to their streaming servers via a VPN, the streaming service will stop that IP address from accessing the Netflix servers.
 No access, no streaming entertainment.

-When the streaming tap gets turned off for the VPN user, they naturally complain to their VPN provider’s customer support department.
-(Well, it’s what I would do, anyway.)
+When the streaming tap gets turned off for the VPN user, they naturally complain to their VPN provider’s customer support department (well, it’s what I would do, anyway).
 The VPN support folk look into what’s happening, and they discover that Netflix has blocked access to the streaming service via that IP address.

 It takes deep pockets to be able to hang in there and continue to fight the good fight against Netflix’s content roadblocks.
 Sadly, not all VPN providers have deep enough pockets.

-Best VPN to Unblock Netflix
+Best VPN to Provide Access to Netflix

-ExpressVPN offers what I have found to be the best access to Netflix content among any of the VPNs I have tested.
+NordVPN offers what I have found to be the best access to Netflix content among any of the VPNs I have tested.
 The provider’s comprehensive global server coverage opens up Netflix content from any region.
-Plus, the provider shows a great willingness to continue the good fight, quickly replacing blocked IP addresses with new ones.
+Plus, the provider shows a great willingness to continue the good fight, quickly replacing IP addresses with new ones.

 While I have run into times when a previously-working IP no longer provides access to Netflix, I can usually find a working IP with only a few clicks of the mouse.

-Even 4K UHD content will only take a few seconds to begin playing, so get the popcorn ready.
-(Your mileage may vary, depending on your usual connection speeds.)
+Even 4K UHD content will only take a few seconds to begin playing, so get the popcorn ready (your mileage may vary, depending on your usual connection speeds).

-Game console and set-top streaming box owners can access Netflix content from other countries via the ExpressVPN MediaStreamer service.
-Be advised, however, that MediaStreamer does not encrypt your connection, like a VPN does.
+Game console and set-top streaming box owners can access Netflix content from other countries via the NordVPN SmartDNS service.
+Be advised, however, that SmartDNS does not encrypt your connection like a VPN does.

-A 30-day money-back guarantee offers plenty of time to decide if ExpressVPN is right for you.
+A 30-day money-back guarantee offers plenty of time to decide if NordVPN is right for you.

-For more information, visit the ExpressVPN website.
+For more information, visit the NordVPN website.

 I would never wish technical issues on any of my readers.
 That would simply be rude.
 However, things do go wrong occasionally, requiring you to contact customer support.
-ExpressVPN’s customer support is there when you need it.
+NordVPN’s customer support is there when you need it.

-ExpressVPN’s support has never disappointed me and has always been at the ready, delivering helpful information in a jiffy.
+NordVPN’s support has never disappointed me and has always been at the ready, delivering helpful information in a jiffy.

 Global Server Coverage

-A VPN is the best tool to use when you need to access international streaming, gaming and other types of content that users in your region may usually be blocked from.
+A VPN is the best tool to use when you need to access international streaming, gaming, and other types of content that users in your region may usually be blocked from.